 The purpose of this chapter is to provide a comprehensive description of the different types of flood hazards (pluvial, fluvial, coastal, groundwater, and compound) facing NYC and to provide climatological context that can be utilized, along with climate change projections, to support flood risk management (FRM).
 Previous NPCC reports documented coastal flood hazards and presented trends in historical and future precipitation and sea level but did not comprehensively assess all the city's flood hazards.
-Previous NPCC reports also discussed the implications of floods on infrastructure and the city's residents but did not review the impacts of flooding on the city's NNBS.
+Previous NPCC reports also discussed the implications of floods on infrastructure and the city's residents but did not review the impacts of flooding on the city's natural and nature-based systems (NNBS).
 This -- the NPCC's first report focused exclusively on flooding - describes and profiles historical examples of each type of flood and summarizes previous and ongoing research regarding exposure, vulnerability, and risk management, including with NNBS and non-structural measures.

-Key Messages
+1.1 Key Messages

-Key Message 1: NYC faces risks from four types of flood hazards: pluvial, fluvial, coastal, and groundwater, each with a unique geography of exposure that will expand in different ways in the future due to climate change.
-Identifying these four types as separate, but related, hazards is an important step in studying how they impact NYC, what FRM tools are available to address them, and where future research is needed.
-Climate adaptation planning must consider all four of these types of flood hazard and their potential impacts across a range of magnitudes, including very extreme events.
+Key Message 1: New York City (NYC) faces risks from four types of flood hazards: pluvial, fluvial, coastal, and groundwater, each with a unique geography of exposure that will expand in different ways in the future due to climate change.
+Identifying these four types as separate, but related, hazards is an important step in studying how they impact NYC, what Flood Risk Management (FRM) tools are available to address them, and where future research is needed.
+Climate adaptation planning must consider all four flood hazards and their interactions and potential impacts across a range of magnitudes, including very extreme events.

 Key Message 2: Discussions about flooding often focus on risks within the Special Flood Hazard Areas (SFHA) mapped by the United States Federal Emergency Management Agency (FEMA).
-However, the FEMA SFHA maps present fluvial and coastal flood hazards only.
+However, the FEMA SFHA maps characterize fluvial and coastal flood hazards only.
 The recently released NYC Stormwater Flood Maps represent the city's first attempt to map pluvial and some compound flood hazards, with risks spread out over a much larger fraction of NYC.
 In the coming year, the USGS and NYCDEP will be embarking on a study to investigate and model groundwater flooding in Queens and Staten Island.
 In this chapter, we present a preliminary assessment of pluvial and groundwater flood hazard exposure areas that can be utilized to support FRM.
-Additional research is necessary to develop hazard maps that represent a broader range of flooding hazards and their increase in magnitude in response to anthropogenic climate change.
+Additional work is needed to develop hazard maps that represent a broader range of flooding hazards and their increase in magnitude in response to anthropogenic climate change.

-Key Message 3: Much of NYC is exposed to pluvial flooding, which occurs when the intensity of precipitation exceeds the infiltration capacity of the soil and the hydraulic capacity of the sewer system.
-These conditions often occur during cloudbursts, short-duration periods of intense rainfall that can be embedded within large storm systems or occur as individual, hard-to-forecast thunderstorms.
+Key Message 3: Much of NYC is exposed to pluvial flooding, which occurs when the intensity of precipitation exceeds the infiltration capacity of the soil and/or when the rate of runoff exceeds the hydraulic or hydrologic capacities of the sewer system.
+These exceedances often occur during cloudbursts- short-duration periods of intense rainfall that can be embedded within large storm systems or occur as individual, hard-to-forecast thunderstorms.
 Intense rainfall has already been observed to have become more frequent in New York City since the mid-20th century and is projected to further intensify and occur more frequently with unmitigated climate change.
 Despite the increasing risk, pluvial flood hazards remain poorly understood.
-The NYC Floodnet project is beginning to collect observations of flooding when it occurs, but more monitoring of rainfall, in-sewer flows, and flooding, along with Hydrologic and Hydraulic (H&H) modeling of pluvial flooding processes and impacts is needed.
+The NYC Floodnet project is beginning to document flood depths, but more monitoring of rainfall, in-sewer flows, and flooding, along with Hydrologic and Hydraulic (H&H) modeling of pluvial flooding processes and impacts is needed.